gbmhunter/blog/content/pages/electronics/circuit-design/bldc-motor-control/_index.md

 The NEMA17 mounting hole dimensions are shown below.
 The dimensions are in millimeters.

 {{< figure src="/images/2012/08/nema-17-motor-mounting-dimensions.jpg" width="497px" caption="The NEMA17 mounting hole dimensions .The dimensions are in millimeters.
-Image from http://www.xylotex.com/FAQ.htm." caption-position="bottom" >}}
+Image from http://www.xylotex.com/FAQ.htm."  >}}

 The NEMA23 mounting hole dimensions are shown below.
 The dimensions are in inches.

 {{< figure src="/images/2012/08/nema-23-motor-mounting-dimensions.jpg" width="595px" caption="The NEMA23 mounting hole dimensions .The dimensions are in inches.
-Image from http://www.xylotex.com/FAQ.htm." caption-position="bottom" >}}
+Image from http://www.xylotex.com/FAQ.htm."  >}}

 # External Resources